depthdev/flagstonejs/README.md

 ---

 ### Hide the content
-For instances with large amounts of "stones," it's recommended that you hard code this attribute and style: `style="visibility:hidden;`.
+For instances with large amounts of "stones," it's recommended that you hard code this attribute and style: `style="visibility:hidden;"`.

 ---